M.A. in Higher Education Leadership

 - Professional development funds for attendance at national conferences

 The following campus offices offer graduate assistantships.
 Please note that available positions differ each year and not all positions will be available each year.
-Open positions for 2014-2015 will be posted in winter 2014.
+Open positions for 2014-2015 will be posted in early February 2014.
 View position descriptions.

 - Center for Health & Wellness Promotion

 - Outdoor Adventures

 - Student Leadership and Involvement Center (SLIC) Associated Students

 - Student Leadership and Involvement Center (SLIC) Student Involvement

 - Student Leadership and Involvement Center (SLIC) Student Organizations and Leadership

 Other positions within SASC are listed below (these positions are filled for 2014-15)

 - Student Leadership and Involvement Center (SLIC) Greek Life - Interfraternity Council